 Hockey Smarts = Ice Time!

-As many of you might know by now, I run 2-teams under the New England Hockey Institute banner.
-The high school guys are with me from late-May until Thanksgiving (when the local school teams begin), and my junior high school aged kids are with me for almost 11-months.
+As many of you might know by now, I once ran 2-teams under the New England Hockey Institute banner.
+The high school guys were with me from late-May until Thanksgiving (when the local school teams began), and my junior high school aged kids were with me for almost 11-months.

-For sure, I do a lot for my players’ when it comes to their skills and playing smarts, but I also do quite a bit to improve their psyche.
-And it’s the latter — trying to help my kids carry themselves and act like true athletes — that I’d like to comment on here.
-In particular, I’d like to share with you something I frequently try to convince my older guys about…
+For sure, I did a lot for my players when it came to their skills and playing smarts, but I also did quite a bit to improve their psyche.
+And it’s the latter — my trying to help my kids carry themselves and act like true athletes — that I’d like to address here.
+In particular, I’d like to share with you something I frequently tried to convince my older guys about…

 You see, this is something I always felt from my experiences as a long-time high school and then college head coach, in that skills tend to get a player noticed — and they tend to help a kid make his or her team; thereafter, however, hockey smarts tend to get a player ice time.
 Think along with me, if you will…

-About all that’s really recognized at tryouts is whether a player fits — skill-wise.
-All sorts of drills are conducted for this purpose, without there being much a coach can do to discover whether the players can think and skate, or play the game according to sound hockey principles.
+About all that’s really recognized at tryouts is whether a player fits — skill-wise, I mean.
+All sorts of drills are conducted for this purpose, without there being much a coach can do to discover whether the players can think and skate at the same time, or play the game according to sound hockey principles.

 Once his or her team is named, a coach goes about the next steps, which include filtering players towards their positions or rolls, and then teaching them his or her playing system.
 And it’s at this time that hockey smarts (or a lack thereof) start to show.

 As an aside… Of course, a player’s skill capabilities enter into the amount of ice time he or she gets.
-But, for the sake of this discussion, let’s envision that most team members are in the ballpark when it comes to skill oriented capabilities.
+But, for the sake of this discussion, let’s envision that most team members are within the same ballpark when it comes to skill capabilities.

 Actually, that process — of assessing and re-assessing each player’s ability to think the game or play the system — continues throughout a season.
 In other words, make dumb plays with the puck in your own end, and you might expect to sit.
 Forget your assignment on a face-off, and you might not hear your name called for a long, long time.